moni-davila/cyber-ops/README.md

 ## ★ About Monica ★

 I am a recent Georgetown cybersecurity graduate with hands-on experience in cyber operations, risk management, technical instruction, and student mentorship.
 I am especially interested in cybersecurity education, human-centered security, adversary behavior analysis, and emerging AI applications in cybersecurity.
 I love creating content that is both creative and informative, and I strive for excellence in everything I produce.
+I am currently pursuing an Applied AI microcredential from Georgetown.